NarendraKoya999/Frontend-HTML-Interview-Questions-List/README.md

-# Frontend Technologies Interview Questions
+# HTML/HTML5 Interview Questions❓ and Answers✅

 🚀 Welcome to the HTML interview questions collection.
 Below, you'll find a list of commonly asked HTML questions, grouped into various categories to help you prepare for front-end development interviews.